-Patrick Nolan’s CIA Rogues and the Killing of the Kennedys: How and Why US Agents Conspired to Assassinate JFK and RFK is a recently completed, fully-referenced, 100,000-word manuscript based on interviews and/or correspondence with world-renowned forensic scientist Dr. Henry C. Lee, and other notables including Kennedy aide Arthur M. Schlesinger, Jr., former FBI agent William W. Turner, Sirhan attorney Larry Teeter, RFK assassination expert Judge Robert J. Joling, and University of Massachusetts Professor Philip H. Melanson, among others.
+Patrick Nolan’s CIA Rogues and the Killing of the Kennedys: How and Why US Agents Conspired to Assassinate JFK and RFK (Skyhorse Publishing, NY, 2013) is based on interviews and/or correspondence with world-renowned forensic scientist Dr. Henry C. Lee, and other notables including Kennedy aide Arthur M. Schlesinger, Jr., former FBI agent William W. Turner, Sirhan attorney Larry Teeter, RFK assassination expert Judge Robert J. Joling, and University of Massachusetts Professor Philip H. Melanson, among others.

 Dr. Henry Lee, who wrote the foreword for this book, has found that, based on his own evaluation of the physical evidence in both the JFK and RFK cases, the official lone-gun scenarios are unsupportable.
 Mr. Nolan’s two decades of questioning and research builds upon this fact.
 The preponderance of evidence is clear; both Kennedys were killed by the same forces and for the same reason.
 The evidence points to only one group with the motive, means, and opportunity, to plan, carry out, and cover up the assassinations – the CIA’s Richard Helms (long-time operations head, and director from 1966-1973) and James Angleton (chief of counterintelligence), along with mob support.
 Their motive was power, self-preservation, and ending the Kennedys’ moves toward coexistence with the Soviet Union and Cuba and their plans for an early disengagement from Vietnam.
 Mr. Nolan’s book utilizes the mosaic method of intelligence, analyzing each piece that is obtained and determining its relationship to other pieces to arrive at the solution.